marceldobehere/MaslOS/README.md

   - Image Viewer
   - RAM/File Hex Viewer
   - Notepad (Really Basic but works)
+  - DOOM (Port from [here](https://github.com/Daivuk/PureDOOM).
+Mostly works though you can only run 1 instance of DOOM at the same time and relaunching is currently broken lol)
 * Audio
   + PC Speaker
     - "MIDI" Playback (WIP but exists)